 Note: Make sure that the dandelions have not been treated with chemicals.

-2. Rhubarb Tonic
+Rhubarb as a Spring Tonic

 Rhubarb, or pieplant, was widely regarded as a fine spring tonic to aid the blood and the digestive system.
 Cooked and stewed rhubarb was called “spring fruit” in early cookbooks.